stormgle/account-base/README.md

 #### Login
 `curl -H "Content-Type: application/json" -X POST -d '{"username":"tester@test-team.com","password":"123456"}' http://localhost:3100/user/login`

-For complete list of the API, refer section [TBD]
+For the complete list of the API, refer section [TBD]

 ## Use the package in your project